 HOLY COW!
 All I can say is if you like chocolate and you like ice cream and you like bite-sized desserts, you need to make these tonight.

 From the chocolate choux pastry shells to the chocolate ice cream to the chocolate glaze, these little bites of heaven are perfect.
 They’re the perfect end to a fancy dinner party or to one of those barbecue-patio parties that seem to pop up every weekend in the summer.

 Chocolate profiteroles step by step

 Choux pastry requires very little active time—these profiteroles bake for 23 minutes, then dry out in a cooling oven for 45 minutes, but the actual prep time is less than 10 minutes.

 Here’s a little photo tutorial so you can see just how simple the process is:

-Spoon or pipe the pastry onto a parchment-lined baking sheet.
+Spoon or pipe the pastry onto a parchment-lined baking sheet, then bake until puffed!